 Bait digging usually occurs to depths of 30cm, unearthing a deeper sediment that would usually remain undisturbed (Jackson and James, 1979).
 Changes can therefore occur in sediment characteristics as a result of bait digging.
-Undug sediment was found to have a higher organic content than dug sediment.
+Undug sediment was found to have a higher organic content.
 The process of turning over the sediment and erosion of sediment mounds by tides and wave action leads to a loss of finer fractions and associated organic material.
 In contrast, the basins may collect organic matter and fine sediments (Anderson and Meyer, 1986).
 This could have implications for local sediment load and turbidity levels (Watson et al., 2017).

 If the mounds of sediments are subsequently returned through the process of back- or in-filling, then the effect of the disturbance is reduced and recovery can occur within three weeks (Fowler, 1999).
 Recovery rates are therefore influenced by the energy of the site, and behaviour of the bait diggers.
 Coarse sand beaches with considerable wave action will recover more quickly than sheltered sites.
-Experimentally dug plots in a very sheltered location in the Menai Strait were still visible after a year, although this is thought to be due to the presence of boulder clay (Johnson, 1984).
+Experimentally dug plots in a very sheltered location in the Menai Strait (Wales) were still visible after a year, although this is thought to be due to the presence of boulder clay (Johnson, 1984).
 Other, less sheltered, sites have reported a timeframe of 25 days for holes to disappear (Johnson, 1984).
-It is not currently known whether the bait diggers on the Axe backfill holes.